 Silver Mountain, left, as seen from Durango's Rim on February 20, 2014.

-In June, 2014, 20 yards downstream from the ford was a substantial, stable log.
+In July, 2018, 20 yards downstream from the ford was a substantial, stable log.
 If present, cross it.
 Note: This log was washed away in spring runoff, 2019.

 Walk up the steep 4WD road.
 Occasionally it is clear; often trees are strewn across.
-Frankly, this segment is rather tedious and you will welcome the company of a friend.
-Or, enjoy the rhapsody of woodland flowers such as these sunny and sprightly heart leaf arnicas.
+Frankly, this eternal segment is rather tedious and you will welcome the company of a friend.
+Or, enjoy the rhapsody of woodland flowers such as sunny and sprightly heart leaf arnica.

-From Deadwood is a view to the southwest of Ohwiler Ridge and directly south to lowly Baldy Peak, 10,868'.
-It is the shortest summit in the La Platas but one of the most difficult to achieve because of private property issues.
-Silver is commanding and the next 1.2 miles are pure pleasure, taking 45 minutes to an hour.
-Stay on the ridge and clamber over a roller to the low point between the peaks at 12,000'.
-There is 715 feet of climbing between the two mountains, 496 feet remaining from the saddle.
 Alpine flowers delight along the way.
-Mid-summer, the magenta paintbrush are profuse as well as mouse ear chickweed, old man of the mountain, moss campion, deep rooted spring beauty, sky pilot, purple fringe, alpine sage, and even a tiny patch of forget-me-nots.
+Mid-summer, magenta paintbrush are profuse as well as mouse ear chickweed, old man of the mountain, moss campion, deep rooted spring beauty, sky pilot, purple fringe, alpine sage, and even a tiny patch of forget-me-nots.
 In this early-season image, phlox is having a very good year.
 Get down and sniff this plant for an explosive whiff of euphoria.

 Scrutinize Silver Basin on the east side of the ridge for the local elk herd grazing in the tundra.

-Two friends walk down the road returning to the TH in La Plata City.
+Friends walk down the road returning to the trailhead in La Plata City.

 Following are some of the flowering plants I have seen on this hike: wild iris, lupine, delphinium, white violet, purple violet, red columbine, white peavine, purple vetch, nine bark, Jacob's ladder, senecio (pakera), heart leaf arnica, false Solomon's seal, valeriana occidentalis, ball-head waterleaf, baneberry, Richardson's geranium, elderberry, thimbleberry, native honeysuckle (twinberry), strawberry, whiplash daisy (fleabane daisy), Brandegee's clover, mountain parsley, kittentails, candytuft, draba, king's crown, bluebells, alpine avens, sky pilot, wall flower, alpine sage, tansy aster, mouse ear chickweed, deep rooted spring beauty, snowball saxifrage, alp lily, American bistort, geyer onion, old man of the mountain, rosy paintbrush, moss campion, and alpine clover.
 Harebell were having a banner year in 2018.
 (THW, photo)